 All Technical Proposals will be evaluated and scored on a scale of 0 to 100 points prior to opening the Cost Proposals.
 A Technical Proposal Narrative outlining the Proposer's Project Approach and Delivery which meets the minimum expectations of SCDOT as described in the RFP will be scored at 20 points.
-Conceptual Plans providing a quality design through sound engineering principles and practices will be scored at 50 70 points.
-IMR's that receive Operational Acceptance will be scored at 10 points.
-Points will be deducted at the discretion of SCDOT if Proposers do not receive Operational Acceptance.
+Conceptual Plans that collectively provideing a quality design through sound engineering principles and practices will be scored at 80 points.
 Sound engineering principles and practices are those design concepts consistent with the RFP criteria and industry standards that are reliable, safe, and work efficiently as determined by SCDOT.
 Points will be deducted from the Project Approach and Delivery Technical Narrative and Conceptual Plans for aspects that do not conform to the RFP requirements, have omitted items, and contain deficiencies.
 At SCDOT's discretion, points will also be deducted for aspects of a Proposal that lack sound engineering judgement, as determined by SCDOT, in accomplishing the scope of work, incorporate minimal design values in areas where higher values are more commensurate with the design context, or provide unsuitable quality.
-A Proposer will be deemed non-responsive if the evaluation of their Technical Proposal results in a score less than 70.
+A Proposer will be deemed nonresponsive if the evaluation of its their Technical Proposal results in a score less than 70.
 The following criteria will be used in determining the Technical Score.
+Proposer's actual language used in its Proposal will be interpreted and evaluated as to whether it expresses a commitment, and if yes, the strength of that commitment.
+Tentative or conditional commitments will be given no consideration (e.g., "if X, then we ..." or "Our team may" or "we are considering," etc.) will be given no consideration nor credit in scoring during the evaluation process.
+By contrast, language that expresses a commitment (e.g., "We shall" or "Upon completion of X, we will") will be considered for credit.

-Project Delivery and Approach 20 points
+Project Delivery and Approach 20 points Conceptual Roadway Plans 30 points

-Right of Way 20 points

-Conceptual Roadway Plans 20 30 points

-Conceptual MOT Plans 20 points
+Conceptual MOT Plans

-Conceptual Bridge Plans 10 20 points
+Conceptual Bridge Plans

-IMR 10 points

-Required Forms Pass/Fail
+Required Forms

+Pass/Fail

+Total Available

+10 points

+10 points

+40 points

-Total Available 100 points
+100 points